kubernetes/community/contributors/design-proposals/cpu-manager.md

 The Kubelet requires the total CPU reservation from `--kube-reserved` and `--system-reserved` to be greater than zero when the static policy is enabled.
 This is because zero CPU reservation would allow the shared pool to become empty.
-The set of reserved CPUs is taken in order of physical core ID, ascending.
+The set of reserved CPUs is taken in order of ascending physical core ID.
 Operator documentation will be updated to explain how to configure the system to use the low-numbered physical cores for kube-reserved and system-reserved cgroups.

 Workloads that need to know their own CPU mask, e.g. for managing thread-level affinity, can read it from the virtual file `/proc/self/status`: